 So how do we stop it?
 How do we prevent ourselves from raising kids who feel the world owes them something?
 Well, there are two very helpful antidotes: gratitude and responsibility.
 Responsibility increases gratitude.
 And when gratitude increases, entitlement decreases.
 So as parents, we want to focus on helping implement strategies at home that focus on these.

 Here are a few of my favorite ways to raise grateful and responsible children:

 Implement Ownership Around the House

 The concept of chores has been around forever.
 And there are different camps on the best way a chore should be assigned—for payment or without.
 But whatever your family decides, teaching your child to contribute to the family household is a great way to teach responsibility.
 Parents often get caught up in how well a child is doing a task.
-But they forget that the point of the chore is more about teaching the child they are capable, too.
+But they forget that the point of the chore is more about teaching the child what they are capable of, too.
 (Not that they will fold the laundry to a parent’s standards.
 Because they will not, much to my dismay!)
-However, the more they see they are capable of, the more self-esteem they develop, which leads to taking ownership of their decisions and increased responsibility.
+However, the more they see they are capable of, the more self-esteem they develop, leading to taking ownership of their decisions and increased responsibility.

 Teach Dinnertime Gratitude

 Dinnertime is a great way to reconnect with the family.
 And the older children get, the more crucial it becomes.
 But it’s also a great time to reset your focus as a family too.
 Instead of just generically talking about your days, ask your children specific questions centered around things that have gone well for them.
 Instead of, “What was the best part of your day?” ask, “What is one thing someone did for you today that was nice?”
 This small change in a question helps change their mind to be focused on gratitude.
 It also encourages you to have a conversation about why someone did what they did.
 “Wow, that was very nice of your teacher to give everyone in class extra recess.
 Maybe she wanted to show you all that she cared for you!
 Maybe next time she does, hug her and tell her thank you!”